cpsou/OfficeDocs-DeployOffice/microsoft-365-apps/deploy/install-different-office-visio-and-project-versions-on-the-same-computer.md

 ## Office releases and their version number

-The table below lists supported Office releases, their versions, and [installation technology](#installation-technologies-used-by-office).
+The following table lists supported Office releases, their versions, and [installation technology](#installation-technologies-used-by-office).
 This information applies to Project and Visio as well.

 | Office release                                      | Version | Installation technologies                     |
 |-----------------------------------------------------|---------|-----------------------------------------------|